infotroph/efrhizo/efrhizo-log.md

 * Added `tractorcore_stats.txt` to Makefile (previously missing).
 * Edited `tractorcore-stats.R` to set lsmeans degrees-of-freedom method: Was Kenward-Roger by default in lsmeans <= 2.23, but changed to Satterthwaite in lsmeans 2.24.
 I want K-R, so added `lsm.options(lmer.df="ken")` to re-enable old behavior.
 * Tweaked plotting of stanfit-params.png: Better dimension calculations, less ridiculous page size (now plotting at 1.5x final size instead of ~2x), more readable labels.
+* Edited figure caption for `croptot_peak.png`: cut-off tail of Switchgrass violin now extends to 'only' 124.8, not 135.

+OK, now finally making changes that are specific to Plant and Soil journal style:
+* Added addresses to author affilitations
+* Moved keyword section to come before abstract
+* Cut keywords from 9 to 5 ("4 to 6" allowed) -- Assuming indexers will pick up species names from the abstract.